-If you're looking for SAP GTS Interview Questions for Experienced & Freshers, you are at right place.
+If you're looking for SAP GTS Interview Questions & Answers for Experienced & Freshers, you are at right place.
 There are a lot of opportunities from many reputed companies in the world.
 According to research SAP GTS has a market share of about 2.1%.
 So, You still have the opportunity to move ahead in your career in SAP GTS.
 Mindmajix offers advanced SAP GTS Interview Questions 2019 that helps you in cracking your interview & acquire your dream career as SAP GTS Developer.

 SAP R/3 is the former name of the enterprise resource planning software produced by SAP AG.
 It is an enterprise-wide information system designed to coordinate all the resources, information, and activities needed to complete business processes such as order fulfillment or billing.
 SAP R/3 was arranged into distinct functional modules, covering the typical functions in place in an organization.
 The most widely used modules were Financials and Controlling (FICO), Human Resources (HR), Materials Management (MM), Sales & Distribution (SD), and Production Planning (PP).
 Each module handled specific business tasks on its own but was linked to the others where applicable.
 For instance, an invoice from the billing transaction of Sales & Distribution would pass through to accounting, where it will appear in accounts receivable and cost of goods sold.